acerv/runltp-ng-original/ltx/README.md

 Sent to LTX; will save the contained data to the path specified.

-Not that like all messages this is echoed back.
-Also see Get File above.
+Like all messages this is echoed back.
+After it has written the file it uses `sendfile` to do this.
+See Get File above.

 `path`: fixstr | str 8
 `data`: bin 8 | bin 16 | bin 32